HOME > MANCHESTER PRIDE INVESTIGATION

 In 2004, the not-for-profit company was renamed Manchester Pride and, being a 'new' company, it enjoyed extra time to file its business accounts.

-From 2004 onwards, 50% of all ticket and bucket money was handed over by Operation Fundraiser, which then took its own substantial running costs out of the 50% that was left.
+From 2004 onwards, supposedly 50% of all ticket and bucket money was handed over by Operation Fundraiser, which then took its own substantial running costs out of the 50% that was left.
+However, there is a question mark.
+When I talked with the Charity Commission in 2007, for some reason it was of the opinion that more than 50% may have been handed over to cover costs in the years from 2004 onwards.

 FAT CAT BUSINESSES GRAB £22M OF EXTRA INCOME

 Meanwhile, big business was doing very nicely thank you.
 The official estimate from Manchester City Council for extra income to businesses thanks to Pride was £20m in 2003 (mentioned here and also here in the Manchester Evening News).
-One year the estimate was as high as £22m but now in 2009 is put at about £17m.
+One year the estimate was as high as £22m but in the recessionary times of 2009 was reckoned to be about £17m.
+In 2010 the Chief Executive of Marketing Manchester told me face-to-face that yes they do believe these figures are a true reflection of the extra income generated.

 The 2007 figure of £95,000 for good causes was one of the lowest for many years.
 While the city's businesses made tens of millions for themselves as usual.